 Whether paternity is established voluntarily or involuntarily, it has several important legal consequences.

 For the Father

-A man who is legally established to be a child's father is held accountable for his share of support and responsibility.
-If the father is unwilling to support the child voluntarily, he can be compelled to do so after a successful paternity suit.
-If the child was born out of wedlock and the mother wishes to give the child up for adoption, she will be unable to do so when the father asserts paternity and refuses his consent.
+A person who is legally established to be a child's father is held accountable for their share of support and responsibility.
+If the father is unwilling to support the child voluntarily, they can be compelled to do so after a successful paternity suit.
+If the child was born out of wedlock and the mother wishes to give the child up for adoption, the mother will be unable to do so when the father asserts paternity and refuses to consent.
 A father claiming paternity also gains custody and visitation rights to the child.

 For the Mother

 For a mother, paternity determinations secure financial support from the father.
 The mother may also be required to share custody with the father or allow for visitation time.